 6. Not Using Conditioner

-This one might seem like common sense, but it’s much more common than you’d think.
+This one might seem like common sense, but it’s a bigger problem than you’d think.

-Throughout all my years as a hairstylist, and even during my stint at Sally Beauty Supply, I’ve heard tons of people talk about how they hate using conditioner.
-They say it weighs down the hair and makes it feel greasy, so they just stay away altogether.
+Throughout all my years as a hairstylist, and even during my stint at Sally Beauty Supply, I’ve heard many people talk about how they hate using conditioner.
+They say it weighs down the hair and makes it feel greasy, so they nix it altogether.

 If you aren’t using a conditioner, you need to start, like, yesterday.

 If you’re worried about weighing down your hair, go for a lighter option like a volumizing conditioner.
 It will make a huge difference in your hair health.